Skip to Main Content

 By many measures, restaurants and hospitality make up one of the largest and fastest growing industry sectors in the world.
 A multifaceted sector, the hospitality industry ranges from fast food restaurants to resorts and cruise lines.
 You'll find our analysis provides a complete overview of the industry along with market research reports in one superb, value-priced package."Plunkett Research has built a solid reputation providing industry analysis and research in a diverse spectrum of areas-energy and utilities, finance and investment, health care and biotechnology, and engineering and research to name a few."American Reference Books Annual

-With a thorough and in-depth analysis of the $800 billion restaurant and foodservice industry, Restaurant, Food & Beverage Market Research Handbook provides consumer spending data, market forecasts, and trends assessments.
-The trends assessments include discussions of consumer behavioral trends, dining trends, daypart analysis, mealpart analysis, and more.
+With a thorough and in-depth analysis of the $700 billion restaurant and foodservice industry, Restaurant, Food & Beverage Market Research provides consumer spending data, market forecasts, and trends assessments.
+The trends assessments include discussions of consumer behavioral trends, dining trends, daypart analysis (including snacks and late-night), mealpart analysis, and more.
 Comprehensive demographic data for all dayparts at full-service and quick-service restaurants, as well as an analysis of restaurant spending in each state and dining statistics for metropolitan areas, are provided.

 Business Statistics of the United States 2018 : Patterns of Economic Change